 - your IRD number

-- a tax type code
+- an account type, and

 - the period the payment relates to.

 Go to www.ird.govt.nz/pay for full details of our payment options.

 Late payment

 We may charge you a late payment penalty if you miss a payment or it's late.
 We'll also charge you interest if you don't make your tax payment by the due date.